Featured Change Maker: March 2018

 What is your vision for change management as a profession?

-What advise would you have for someone interested in the profession of change management?
+What advice would you have for someone interested in a profession of change management?

 Can you please give a brief narrative of your areas of specialty or strengths within the change management domain?